-- 1) CSAC supports state efforts to develop a dairy digester protocol to document GHG emissions reductions from dairy farms.
-CSAC supports funding mechanisms that support the use of dairy digesters to capture methane gas and convert it to energy. - 2) CSAC supports state efforts to capture methane gases from landfills, and supports development of a reasonable regulatory measure with a feasible timeline to require landfill gas recovery systems on landfills that can support a self-sustaining collection system.
+- CSAC supports state efforts to develop a dairy digester protocol to document GHG emissions reductions from dairy farms.
+CSAC supports funding mechanisms that support the use of dairy digesters to capture methane gas and convert it to energy. - 2) CSAC supports state efforts to capture methane gases from landfills and waste treatment facilities, and supports development of a reasonable regulatory measure with a feasible timeline to require landfill gas recovery systems on landfills that can support a self-sustaining collection system.

-- 3) CSAC supports the development of a guidance document for landfill operators and regulators that will recommend technologies and best management practices for improving landfill design, construction, operation and closure for the purpose of reducing GHG emissions. - 4) CSAC also supports funding mechanisms, including grants, loans and incentives to landfill operators to help implement these programs.
+- 3) CSAC supports the development of a guidance document for landfill operators and regulators that will recommend technologies and best management practices for improving landfill design, construction, operation and closure for the purpose of reducing GHG emissions. - 4) CSAC also supports funding mechanisms, including grants, loans and incentives to landfill and waste management operators to help implement these programs.